Volt AI

 Run Coordination Analysis on trajectory X. - Volt AI resolves the trajectory and plugin, then prepares the tool call.

-- Review the proposed action and click Approve if confirmation is required.
+- Review the proposed action and approve it if confirmation is required.

-- Wait for the analysis to appear in the normal jobs and analysis flow.
+- The analysis appears in the standard jobs and analysis flow.

-Expected outcome: The run starts through the same underlying analysis system used elsewhere in VOLT, and the results become available from the trajectory and analysis views.
+The run uses the same analysis system as direct execution, and results become available from the trajectory and analysis views.